-Teach For Nigeria, Teach For Armenia and Teach For India are related parties and members of the Teach For All network.
-TFALL's Chief Executive Officer is a board member of Teach For Armenia and also advisory board member of Teach For India.
-A board member of Teach For Nigeria is also a board member of Teach For All, Inc. Additionally, TFALL provided certain technical advice to each of these related parties and awarded:
+Teach For Nigeria, Teach For Armenia, Teach For India, Enseña por Colombia, Enseña por Argentina are related parties and members of the Teach For All global network.
+TFALL's Chief Executive Officer is a board member of Teach For Armenia and also an advisory board member of Teach For India.
+A board member of Teach For Nigeria is also a board member of Teach For All, Inc. A board member of Enseña por Colombia is also a board member of Teach For All, Inc. A board member of Enseña por Argentina is also a board member of Teach For All, Inc. A board member of Enseña por Argentina is also a board member of Teach For All, Inc.

+Additionally, TFALL provided certain technical advice to each of these related parties and awarded:

-- Teach For Armenia grants totaling approximately \$2,999,000 and \$2,643,000 during the years ended September 30, 2022 and 2021, respectively. - Teach For Nigeria grants totaling approximately \$1,768,000 and \$1,470,000 during the years ended September 30, 2022 and 2021, respectively. - Teach For India grants totaling approximately \$133,000 and \$414,000 during the years ended September 30, 2022 and 2021, respectively.
+- Teach For Armenia grants totaling approximately \$4,815,000 and \$2,990,000 during the years ended September 30, 2023 and 2022, respectively. - Teach For Nigeria grants totaling approximately \$2,104,000 and \$1,768,000 during the years ended September 30, 2023 and 2022, respectively. - Teach For India grants totaling approximately \$885,000 and \$133,000 during the years ended September 30, 2023 and 2022, respectively. - Ensena Por Colombia grants totaling approximately \$668,000 during the year ended September 30, 2023 - Ensena Por Argentina grants totaling approximately \$222,000 during the year ended September 30, 2023.